 These climatic changes will in turn lead to a series of impacts, presenting a range of risks to us and our built and natural environments.
 The indirect impacts of droughts, heatwaves and prolonged or intense rainfall will include increased overheating of buildings and urban environments, increased flooding, a decline in water resource availability and quality, and less stable ground conditions for buildings and other infrastructure.

 To better prepare and respond to these impacts, it is necessary to understand in more detail what the changes in our climate will be and how this will affect Hertfordshire.
 A key means of exploring climate is through projections of future change.

-Hertfordshire County Council commissioned work to look at projected climate change for Hertfordshire and identify the key issues through a climate risk assessment.
-AEA Technology carried out this work using the latest UK climate projections (UKCP09).
-These are based on three emission scenarios over a given time period.
-The headline messages are listed in a report.
+Hertfordshire County Council commissioned work to look at projected climate change for Hertfordshire and identify the key issues through a Climate Risk Assessment.
+AEA Technology carried out this work using the latest UK Climate Projections (UKCP09), which are based on three emission scenarios over a given time period.
+The headline messages from this report can be viewed by clicking here.

 Overview of climate change risks and impacts in Hertfordshire

 The likely impacts of climate change in Hertfordshire will be warmer/drier summers and milder/wetter winters.
 These broad climate change impacts will be joined by a higher frequency and intensity of extreme weather events, such as heatwaves and severe flooding episodes.
 Together, these impacts represent risks to the built environment, natural environment and human health.

 Some risks may be relevant to a range of spatial scales.
 Guidance on the spatial scales at which the various risks apply has been provided using the key below:

 A number of factors need to be taken into account in order to assess and identify the potential risk to a building, development, or the users of the building.
 These include: